shopsys/shopsys/docs/introduction/monorepo.md

 * [shopsys/google-cloud-bundle](https://github.com/shopsys/google-cloud-bundle)
 * [shopsys/read-model](https://github.com/shopsys/read-model)

+!!! note
-*Note: The list of these packages is maintained in the function `get_all_packages` in [`.ci/monorepo_functions.sh`](/.ci/monorepo_functions.sh).
+    The list of these packages is maintained in the function `get_all_packages` in [`.ci/monorepo_functions.sh`](/.ci/monorepo_functions.sh).
-It is used for automated splitting of the monorepo and needs to be updated when a package is added or removed.*
+    It is used for automated splitting of the monorepo and needs to be updated when a package is added or removed.

 ## Infrastructure
 Monorepo can be installed and used as standard application.
 This requires some additional infrastructure: